joekelly10/plump-gpt/README.md

 npm run build
 ```

-5. Launch both Pocketbase and Svelte GPT with the shell script:
+5. Launch both Pocketbase and Plump GPT with the shell script:
 ```
 ./start.sh
 ```
-   - (Note: You can also run Svelte GPT in dev mode, with live reloading, by running `./start.sh dev`)
+   - (Note: You can also run Plump GPT in dev mode, with live reloading, by running `./start.sh dev`)

 6. Go to `http://localhost:1336/_/` (⌘+click the link) and add an admin email + password to finish setting up Pocketbase